 Even accepting SED's characterization of the 63 historical casing issues as "leaks" (which we dispute - see Chapter I (Hower/Stinson)), they are primarily leaks, not ruptures, and do not significantly contribute to an understanding of the rupture that occurred on SS-25.
 Prior to the rupture of SS-25, the failure history at Aliso Canyon did not represent or suggest the risk of release that occurred at SS-25.
 Catastrophic events such as SS-25 are typically quite rare and can be described as low-probability/high-consequence events.
-Low probability/high consequence events are notoriously difficult to predict given that the catastrophic event is missing from the data used as input for risk models.
-As noted in a 2016 report to the Pipeline Hazardous Safety Administration,
+Low probability/high

-4 Ms. Felts agreed that a "risk assessment should include both the likelihood of a given event and the consequence of the event."
+&lt;sup>4 Ms. Felts agreed that a "risk assessment should include both the likelihood of a given event and the consequence of the event."
 See Ex.
 I-10 (Tr.
 265:8-14 (Felts)).

-Catastrophic events are notoriously hard to predict and prepare for.
-These are lowprobability high-impact events that do not "behave" well with standard probabilistic tools.
-They are rare and thus cannot properly inform a probability distribution function.
-They are also unique, offering only limited learning opportunities from one such event to the next.5

-With regard to such events, understandably the operational record often does not contain any history of failure due to the rarity of such events, and given that failure modeling and risk modeling are reliant upon representative data, an alternative engineered solution is often required.
+1 consequence events are notoriously difficult to predict given that the catastrophic event is 2 missing from the data used as input for risk models.
+As noted in a 2016 report to the Pipeline 3 Hazardous Safety Administration, 4 Catastrophic events are notoriously hard to predict and prepare for.
+These are lowprobability high-impact events that do not "behave" well with standard 5 probabilistic tools.
+They are rare and thus cannot properly inform a probability 6 7 distribution function.
+They are also unique, offering only limited learning opportunities from one such event to the next.
+8 9 With regard to such events, understandably the operational record often does not contain any history of failure due to the rarity of such events, and given that failure modeling and risk 10 11 modeling are reliant upon representative data, an alternative engineered solution is often 12 required.
 As a result, industry-wide failure data are often used as a proxy for direct experience.
-However, in the case of the SS-25 failure, no known examples of this type of well casing rupture associated with microbially influenced corrosion (MIC) attack exist in the industry record.

-15 The documentation of the casing corrosion leak of FF-34A describes the flowing condition with a statement that "the leak was verified," 6 and the observation of "severe metal 16 loss at 2104 based on the inspection data."7 It is evident that the wall loss was severe given that 17 18 the leak occurred; however, the nature of the leaking flaw in terms of axial or circumferential 19 dimensions, or mode of failure (i.e., leak versus rupture) is unavailable, presumably due to the 20 limitations of inspection technology at the time.
-Given the available information, it is difficult 21 (if not impossible) to relate the nature of the failure of FF-34A to the nature of the failure of SS-22 25 (though it should be noted that FF-34A did not result in a parted casing like SS-25).
-It is speculative, at best, to posit that modeling the leakage history at Aliso Canyon would have 1 2 represented the potential rupture failure to a degree that would have predicted an "SS-25 like" 3 event.
-Further, even hypothetically allowing for the possibility that certain of the historical leaks 4 at Aliso Canyon may have the characteristics of a rupture, the data do not support a COF 5 estimate that would have reflected a duration of release on the scale of SS-25, particularly given 6 that prior history at the field demonstrated typical and successful well control operations.
-7 Acknowledging the difficulties inherent in predicting low probability/high consequence events, it 8 is doubtful that a risk model would have reasonably anticipated or predicted a COF on the scale 9 of SS-25.
+13 However, in the case of the SS-25 failure, no known examples of this type of well casing rupture 14 associated with microbially influenced corrosion (MIC) attack exist in the industry record.
+The documentation of the casing corrosion leak of FF-34A describes the flowing 15 condition with a statement that "the leak was verified," and the observation of "severe metal 16 loss at 2104 based on the inspection data."
+It is evident that the wall loss was severe given that 17 the leak occurred; however, the nature of the leaking flaw in terms of axial or circumferential 18 19 dimensions, or mode of failure (i.e., leak versus rupture) is unavailable, presumably due to the limitations of inspection technology at the time.
+Given the available information, it is difficult 20 21 (if not impossible) to relate the nature of the failure of FF-34A to the nature of the failure of SS-22 25 (though it should be noted that FF-34A did not result in a parted casing like SS-25).
+It is

-5 Ex.
+&lt;sup>5 Ex.
 V-1 at 8 (Approaches to Preventing Catastrophic Events, Ernest Lever, June 15, 2016.
 GTI report to the Pipeline Hazardous Materials and Safety Administration).

-6 Ex.
+&lt;sup>6 Ex.
 V-2 (Southern California Gas Company Interoffice Correspondence, Workover Recommendation for Fernando Fee 34A, Aliso Canyon, Richard L. Adamcyzk and L. D. Krohmer, November 30, 1990).
-7 Ex.
+Ex.
 V-3 (Southern California Gas Company Interoffice Correspondence, FF-34A Casing Corrosion, Aliso Canyon, Richard L. Adamcyzk, August 20, 1991).